chanmuzi/DeepLearng.AI-Generative-AI-Short-Courses/README.md

 Feel free to use it and fill you with useful skills related to Generative AI 🔥

-Course list by August, 2023.
+Course list by September, 2023.
 - [OpenAI] [ChatGPT Prompt Engineering for Developers](https://github.com/chanmuzi/DeepLearng.AI-Courses/tree/main/ChatGPT_Prompt_Engineering_for_Developers) 🔥
 - [OpenAI] [Building Systems with the ChatGPT API](https://github.com/chanmuzi/DeepLearng.AI-Courses/tree/main/Building_Systems_with_the_ChatGPT_API) 🔥
 - [LangChain] [LangChain for LLM Application Development](https://github.com/chanmuzi/DeepLearng.AI-Courses/tree/main/LangChain_for_LLM_Application_Development) 🔥